-The Swiss government announced a new energy policy in 2007 which includes renewable energies, energy efficiency, energy foreign policy and new large-scale power stations including the replacement of the existing five NPPs.
-In 2008, the three big electricity companies Alpiq, Axpo and BKW submitted general licence applications for three new nuclear units at Goesgen, Beznau and Muehleberg, all three on existing nuclear sites.
+The Swiss government announced a new energy policy in 2007, which included renewable energies, energy efficiency, energy foreign policy and new large-scale power stations, including the replacement of the existing five NPPs.
+In 2008, the three big electricity companies, Alpiq, Axpo and BKW, submitted general license applications for three new nuclear units at Goesgen, Beznau and Muehleberg, all three on existing nuclear sites (see section 2.3.5 for more information on these applications).